kaikue/MagicOfTheStars/README.md

 ## TODO

 ### Movement
+- Swimming
+	- enter swimming state when submerging in water (hurtzone entirely in water)
+	- enter regular player state when leaving (hurtzone entirely out of water), reset roll but keep speed
+	- full 360 movement
+	- roll to boost in direction of swimming, recharges after a second (vortex effect)
+	- swim to wall to stick on it? jump to push off
+	- keep normal collision stuff
+- More PlayerMovement states? (grounded, falling, walljumping, holding, rolling, swimming)
 - Sometimes you fall slowly (related to holding or new sprites)
 - Sprite is wrong for a moment when holding towards wall and walljumping off it
 - Vanishing platforms (when touched, shake, crumble, respawn) (shy expressions)